didot05/Final_Year_Project/README.md

 On the other hand, if you try to use the VST version of the synthesiser, you can use 'synth.vst' file included in this folder also.
-It is totally the same as standalone version synthesiser except for the presence or absence of a virtual midiKeyboard.
+It is totally the same as a standalone version synthesiser except for the presence or absence of a virtual midiKeyboard.
-Refer lint for VST plugin;
+Refer link for VST plugin;
 https://docs.juce.com/master/tutorial_create_projucer_basic_plugin.html